Bpaing/CECS326-Assignments/Project 1/README.txt

+This README is for running the programs in a Windows command line terminal.

 To compile:
 Place the included files into a folder.
 Open command line and set the current directory to the folder where files are contained.